Nash Rambler: Development

-In developing this new car, Nash had originally planned to call it the Diplomat.
-This name would have rounded out the Nash family of cars; as for 1950, the 600 line was renamed the Statesman, and the Ambassador remained the flagship line.
-When the managers learned that Dodge had already reserved the Diplomat name for a planned two-door hardtop body style, Nash delved into its own past, and resurrected the Rambler name from an 1897 prototype and its first production model, in 1902.
+In developing this new car, Nash had planned planned to call it the Diplomat.
+This name would have rounded out the Nash family of vehicles; since starting with the 1950 model year, the 600 line was renamed the Statesman, and the Ambassador remained the flagship line.
+When the managers learned that Dodge had already reserved the Diplomat name for a planned two-door hardtop body style, Nash delved into its past, and resurrected the Rambler name from an 1897 prototype and its first production model, in 1902.
 Rambler was also one of the popular early American automobile brands.
 On 22 May 1950, the automaker filed trademarks for the Rambler and also the Statesman names.

 The historical context of the Nash Rambler, along with the Nash-Healey and later the Metropolitan, was that U.S. citizens were exposed to and gained experience with the smaller, more efficient compact, and sporty European cars during the Second World War.
-Nash's CEO had also visited Italy, France, and England to observe the development of small cars had developed in those markets.
+Nash's CEO had also visited Italy, France, and England to observe the development of small vehicles in those markets.
 Some of the styling cues for the convertible Rambler came from Italian designs.
-The new car's input included the approach of more compact cars that came from Nash-Kelvinator having a wide market overseas.
-This influence is also seen directly in the Pininfarina designed models.
-American Motors would later continue to import European design and styling flair for its products, such as the Hornet Sportabouts by Gucci, the Javelins by Pierre Cardin, and the Matador coupes by Oleg Cassini.
+The new car's input included the approach of more compact cars that came from Nash-Kelvinator having vast markets overseas.
+This influence is also seen directly in the Pininfarina-designed models.
+American Motors would later continue to import European design and styling flair to incorporate into its products, such as the Hornet Sportabouts by Gucci, the Javelins by Pierre Cardin, and the Matador coupes by Oleg Cassini.

 Model years

 1950

 The Nash Rambler was introduced on 13 April 1950, in the middle of the model year.
 The new Rambler was available only as an upmarket two-door convertible – designated the "Landau".
-Without the weight of a roof, and with a low wind resistance body design for the time, the inline 6-cylinder engine could deliver solid performance and deliver fuel economy up to 30 mpgus and even more with the optional automatic overdrive.
+Without the weight of a metal roof and with a low wind resistance body design for the time, the inline 6-cylinder engine could deliver solid performance with fuel economy up to 30 mpgus and even more with the optional automatic overdrive.